ollixx/node-red-contrib-components/README.md

 the parts you need.
 * Components make their API truly visible in that they define a set of msg parts, that are expected or optional.
 The calling node can prepare all the input parts just in one nice list, that is derived from the componet's parameters.
-* In a way, Components break the law of narrow focused nodes, since they are rather generic and traget a broader usage.
+* In a way, Components break the law of narrow focused nodes, since they are rather generic and target a broader usage.
 I can live with that, and I hope many of you node-red enthusiasts enjoy them, too.

 ## The Nodes